reulan/dotfiles/README.md

 the dotfiles of mpmsimo

-Will configure a Macbook or a Ubuntu machine in slightly varying ways.
-At a glance, you will have the following tools customized for whatever OS the script is run on:
+Can configure a Macbook using the setup.sh script.
 - text editor configuration
 - window manager configuration
 - vim configuration